jeremypetrequin/jsMovieclip/README.md

     mc.changeWay(1); // play in the normal way mc.changeWay(-1); // invert the playing
-    mc.changeWay(-1, true); //the second param, a boolean to stand a the same frame
+    mc.changeWay(-1, true); //the second param, a boolean to stay a the same frame

 All method are chainable (except currentFrame() ), so you can do :